-Table 2-2xxx Additional equipment found in a single-traffic office configuration Equipment Definition SADS TTY A teletypewriter used by the IC manager to activate and deactivate force management features and to print information about the system.
+Equipment Definition SADS TTY A teletypewriter used by the IC manager to activate and deactivate force management features and to print information about the system.
 The SADS TTY has the combined facilities of the TADS and FADS TTYs, which are used in multitraffic offices.
 Hotel administration data system (HADS) TTY A send/receive teletypewriter located in the HOBIC.
 The operator uses this device to enter TOPS MPX billing information to be sent to the AQ, VQ, and REC TTY.
 HOBIC personnel also use it to place an AQ, VQ, and REC TTY in or out of service.
 In addition, the HADS TTY receives TTY service alarm messages, HOBIC operational measurement information, and hotel charge-adjust (credit) messages generated by TOPS MPX operators.

-Table 2-2 lists additional equipment found in a single-traffic office in a TOPS ACD environment.
+Additional equipment found in a single-traffic office configuration

-Table 2-3 lists additional equipment found in a multitraffic office in a TOPS ACD environment.
+The following table lists additional equipment found in a multitraffic office in a TOPS ACD environment.

-Table 2-3xxx Additional equipment found in a multitraffic office configuration Equipment Definition FMCRT A specially configured TOPS 04 or TOPS MP position that is located in the force management center and used to display force management statistics Force administration data system (FADS) TTY A teletypewriter located in the force management center that is used to activate and deactivate force management features and to print information about the system and the various traffic offices.
+Equipment Definition FMCRT A specially configured TOPS 04 or TOPS MP position that is located in the force management center and used to display force management statistics Force administration data system (FADS) TTY A teletypewriter located in the force management center that is used to activate and deactivate force management features and to print information about the system and the various traffic offices.
 The FADS TTY manages the system as a whole.
 Every 30 minutes (or 15 minutes, if requested), it provides hardcopy reports of system-wide performance.
 Summaries are also provided on a 6-hour and 24-hour basis.
 The FADS TTY allows the force supervisor to display and modify system information without having to refer to individual operators.
-The force supervisor can also use it to obtain information about call queue threshold tables used by the TOPS MPX call distribution system control the way these queue thresholds are selected control the number and type of periodic management reports printed obtain information on the number of operators assigned to the study register data system change the number of registers allocated to a particular traffic office - control call transfers TADS TTY A teletypewriter used in individual traffic offices to activate and deactivate force management features and to print system information for specific traffic offices.
-There is one TADS TTY per traffic office.
-The TADS TTY provides periodic statistical reports for the same sample periods as the FADS, but it provides data for only one traffic office.
-Through the TADS TTY, operators are given controlled traffic call sets and assigned to the study register system.
-Force management center (FMC) A centralized location staffed with people who carry out administration tasks for the entire operator work force (not for individual traffic offices)
+The force supervisor can also use it to obtain information about call queue threshold tables used by the TOPS MPX call distribution system control the way these queue thresholds are selected control the number and type of periodic management reports printed obtain information on the number of operators assigned to the study register data system change the number of registers allocated to a particular traffic office - control call transfers -continued-